csol7788/teksys-test/README.md

     - Testing: Terraform formatting, linting, and Checkov to ensure the code is of a set standard.
     - Terraform: performs plan, deployment and at the end of the run it will teardown the built infrastructure
     - SmokeTesting: when the API is built and running it performs a simple check to ensure the gateway is responsive.
+    - The terraform plan / apply / destroy commands execute and generate state files that are based on the branch name and thus each feature branch will build / destroy the stack independently of any other branches being developed at the same time.
 - cd-pipeline.yml: is triggered when a branch is merged into 'origin/main'
     - Terraform: performs a plan followed by a deployment to the production environment.
     - SmokeTests: These are executed again to ensure the production environment has not encountered any issues post deployment of new code.